aiven/aiven-docs/docs/platform/howto/saml/add-identity-providers.md

     users need to log in with the new account link URL to finish the setup.

-The process for users to link their Aiven user account with the IdP varies for new and existing users.
+1. The process for users to link their Aiven user account with the IdP varies for new and existing users.

    -   For existing users that are already logged in to the Aiven Console
+       1. Click the account link URL.
        1. Click **Link profile** to go to your IdP's authentication page.
        1. Log in to the IdP to link the accounts.
 You can use the IdP for all future logins.

    -   For existing users that are not logged into the Aiven Console
+       1. Click the account link URL.
        1. Click **Login**.
        1. Log in to the Aiven Console.
 You are redirected to your IdP's authentication page.
        1. Log in to the IdP to link the accounts.
 You can use the IdP for all future logins.

    -   For new users without an Aiven user account
-    1. Click **Sign up**.
+       1. Click the signup URL.
+       1. Select the identity provider on the signup page.
 You are redirected to your IdP's authentication page.
        1. Log in to the IdP.
        1. Complete the sign up process in the Aiven Console.
 The IdP is automatically linked to your Aiven user account and you can use it for all future logins.

 ## Troubleshooting